Respiratory Problems, Age 12 and Older (cont.)

 - Let yourself cough if you have a cough that brings up mucus from the lungs.
 It can help prevent bacterial infections.
 People who have chronic bronchitis or emphysema need to cough to help clear mucus from their lungs.

 - For a sore throat, gargle at least once each hour with warm salt water [1 tsp (5 g) of salt in 8 fl oz (240 mL) of water] to reduce swelling and discomfort.
-For more information, see the topic Sore Throat.
+For more information, see the topic Sore Throat and Other Throat Problems.

 Keep in mind the following guidelines for taking nonprescription medicine for your symptoms: